Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

 Why do so many come out at once?

-It's thought that by emerging en masse, the bugs ward off predators so enough can live on to mate.
-Strength in numbers and all that.
+It's thought that by emerging in such huge numbers, enough of them can live on to mate -- basically, strength in numbers.

 The cicadas typically begin to come out when soil temperatures 8 inches (20 centimeters) underground reach 64 degrees Fahrenheit (18 degrees Celsius).
 "That seems to be the trigger that causes them all to emerge over a few days or weeks in one area," Parson says.
 A warm rain often triggers their emergence.